rla/feeds/README.md

 My live app is running at [http://feeds.rlaanemets.com/](http://feeds.rlaanemets.com/).
 Warning: it might not work with old browsers.
 IE8 is certanly old by my definition :).

+## Installing

+First install dependencies using `npm install`.

+Then create database using `make db.sqlite`.

+## Importing feed addresses

+Log into the app and obtain the auth token from `/token`.

+Then do a POST request to `/import` with a list of URLs.
+Example with curl:

+    curl -X POST --data-binary @list.txt http://localhost:3330/import?auth=ctmzgmjaxbasklhntwvh --header 'Content-Type: text/plain'

+Where `list.txt` is the file containing URLs and `ctmzgmjaxbasklhntwvh` is your auth token obtained in the previous step.

 ## License

 The MIT License.